api-search/explore/_apis/twilio/properties/task-router-openapi.md

         task_channels:
           mapping:
             workspace_sid: sid
-          resource_url: /v1/Workspaces/{workspace_sid}/TaskChannels
+          resource_url: '/v1/Workspaces/{workspace_sid}/TaskChannels'
     get:
       description: ''
       tags:
+        - Task Routers
-      - TaskrouterV1Workspace
+        - Workspaces
       parameters:
         - name: FriendlyName
           in: query
+          description: >-
-        description: The `friendly_name` of the Workspace resources to read.
+            The `friendly_name` of the Workspace resources to read.
 For example `Customer Support` or `2014 Election Campaign`.
           schema:
             type: string
           x-twilio:
             pii:
               handling: standard
               deleteSla: 30
         - name: PageSize
           in: query
+          description: >-
-        description: How many resources to return in each list page.
+            How many resources to return in each list page.
 The default is 50, and the maximum is 1000.
           schema:
             type: integer
             minimum: 1
             maximum: 1000
         - name: Page
           in: query
           description: The page index.
 This value is simply for client state.
           schema:
             type: integer
             minimum: 0
         - name: PageToken
           in: query
           description: The page token.
 This is provided by the API.
           schema:
             type: string
       responses:
         '200':
           content: